shishupal082/project/java/WebApp/readme.txt

 publicDir
 ---------
 publicDir will be split on "/" then it will count number of ".."
-    then systemDir will be split on "/" and those many counts of systemDir will be replace by "" from end then it will be join with "/", if first item of systemDir will be "" then it will be replace by "/" finally last "/" will be replace with ""
+    then systemDir will be split on "/" or "\" and those many counts of systemDir will be replace by "" from end then it will be join with "/", if first item of systemDir will be "" then it will be replace by "/" finally last "/" will be replace with ""
     Note: Here, there is no chance of "//" at anywhere during above operation